 Follow all plan of care rules—even if Medicare is the secondary.

-According to PT compliance expert Rick Gawenda (as mentioned in a comment here), you must adhere to all of Medicare’s plan of care rules and documentation standards when you submit claims to Medicare—even when it’s a secondary insurance.
+According to PT compliance expert Rick Gawenda (as mentioned in a comment on this blog post), you must adhere to all of Medicare’s plan of care rules and documentation standards when you submit claims to Medicare—even when it’s a secondary insurance.
 Furthermore, avoid the temptation to not bill Medicare when it’s the secondary payer.
 Just as when Medicare is primary, you are legally obligated to bill Medicare for any covered services you provide to a beneficiary.

 Send the claim to the primary payer first.